 “If you’ve got a good kitchen designer like Rosemount and spend $20,000 I’d expect it to be multiplied by three or four when the time comes to sell the property.”

-For more information, check out our blog post on costing a kitchen renovation.
+For more information, check out our page on the cost of a new kitchen.